Standard scientific equipment can measure the CO2 net-negativity of the products and we can determine the amount of CO2 captured and stored per tonne.

 Manufactured concrete-like building elements from steel slag (waste material from steel industry) instead of traditional cement.
 Basically, it’s CO2 negative concrete that removes more CO2 than its production emits.
 During the hardening phase CO2 is chemically bound and mineralized permanently into the building element.

 Wooden Building elements

 Growing trees capture carbon but the carbon may go back to circulation if the trees are cut, decompose or are used for paper or energy.
 Carbon removal is considered long term when it’s stored in wooden building elements.
 In Europe, buildings are regulated to have a minimum lifetime of 50 years, and in real life the CO2 storage is likely to be longer.
 By storing CO2 for a minimum of 50 years, wooden building elements present an opportunity for companies to invest in carbon capture and storage, and take proactive steps towards carbon neutrality.

 1. A supplier makes a claim to us on the net-negativity of their products by presenting evidence: Lifecycle Assessment (LCA) or Environmental Product Declaration (EPD) which attests that the product has absorbed more CO2 that it has emitted.

-2. Based on this evidence, compliance to Puro methodology requirements is audited by Puro’s independent assessor, DNV GL, who visits the production facility, validates the accuracy of data and issues an audit statement.
+2. Based on this evidence, compliance to the Puro Standard is audited by Puro.earth’s independent assessors, such as DNV GL, who visits the production facility, validates the accuracy of data and issues an audit statement.
 The costs of the verification are covered by Puro.earth.

 3. The verified volume of extra carbon absorbed in the products is then issued CO2 Removal Certificates (CORCs) for every metric ton of CO2 removed and stored.

-4. CORCs are sold in the Puro.earth marketplace to companies who want to neutralize their emissions by removals and become climate positive.
+4. CORCs are sold in the Puro.earth marketplace or via channel partners to companies who want to neutralize their emissions by removals and become climate positive.